LETSGO: A spacecraft-based mission to accurately measure the solar angular momentum with frame-dragging: Numerical analysis

 Table \ref{resume1} summarizes the main quantitative features of the three signatures investigated.
 By assuming a cm-level accuracy in ranging to LETSGO, the nominal gravitomagnetic effect would be, in principle, detectable with an accuracy of about one part per\footnote{The actual accuracy of a Lense-Thirring test would be set by \rfr{seismol} affecting its theoretical prediction.} $1,000-10,000$, while the larger Schwarzschild shift would be detectable at a $10^{-8}-10^{-9}$ level.
-It is important to notice that the temporal patterns of the three time series are different, so that they could be more easily separated, especially as far as the Lense-Thirring and the $J_2$ signals are concerned.
-It is important since they are about of the same order of magnitude, being the mismodelled classical effect $3-4$ times larger than the gravitomagnetic one.
+It is important to notice that the temporal patterns of the three time series are different, so that they could be more easily separated with standard filtering techniques (Kalman filtering, etc.), especially as far as the Lense-Thirring and the $J_2$ signals are concerned.
+It is important since they are about of the same order of magnitude, being the mismodeled classical effect $3-4$ times larger than the gravitomagnetic one.
 From the practical point of view, it is important to notice that the minimum distance from the Sun is $8.29$ solar radii.
 It is similar to the one of the NASA mission\footnote{See http://solarprobe.jhuapl.edu/ on the WEB.
 It aims to understand how the solar corona is heated and how the solar wind is accelerated.} Solar Probe Plus \cite{SP1}, recently approved and scheduled for a launch in 2018, which should reach a closest distance of $8.5$ solar radii, thus facing a temperature of $2000^{\circ}$ Celsius.
 We remark that LETSGO would certainly benefit from the studies conducted for such a mission, especially as far as the non-gravitational forces are concerned \cite{SP2}.
 As a preliminary remark, we notice that the high value of the eccentricity of LETSGO would be helpful in greatly reducing the impact of the non-gravitational perturbations \cite{Milani}.
 At the moment, the spacecraft which came closest to the Sun so far is the Helios-2 spacecraft \cite{helios2}, which reached a minimum distance of $0.29\ {\rm au} =63.2R$ in 1976.
 As a naive, order-of-magnitude evaluation, it may be argued that a hypothetical drag-free device for LETSGO should be able to counteract non-gravitational accelerations down to a\footnote{\textcolor{black}{The orbital period of LETSGO would be $P_{\rm orb}=133$ d, corresponding to a frequency $\nu_{\rm orb}=9\times 10^{-8}$ Hz.
 The maximum value of the LETSGO's nominal Lense-Thirring acceleration, experienced at perihelion, would be as large as $A_{\rm LT}\sim 2\times 10^{-10}$ m s$^{-2}$.}} $\sim 10^{-8}-10^{-9}\ {\rm m\ s^{-2}\ Hz^{-1/2}}$ level for orbital frequencies of the order of $\sim 10^{-7}$ Hz in order to achieve a $\sim 10^{-3}$ measurement.
 As a comparison, the performance of the LISA drag-free apparatus should be less than \cite{dragfree,ashby} $10^{-15}\ {\rm m\ s^{-2}\ Hz^{-1/2}}$ down to $10^{-4}$ Hz.
+As a rough order-of-estimate of the magnitude of the perturbing acceleration due to the Solar radiation pressure, it can be posed $A_{\rm SRP}\sim 10^{17}\ {\rm kg\ m\ s^{-2}} r^{-2}\left(\Sigma/m\right)$, where $10^{17}\ {\rm kg\ m\ s^{-2}}$ is the approximate value of the Solar radiation constant, and $\Sigma/m$ is the area-to-mass ratio of LETSGO.
+For $r^{\rm p}_{\rm min}=4.31R$ (Figure \ref{figura2}, Table \ref{resume2}), it yields $A_{\rm SRP}^{\rm max}\sim 1\times 10^{-2}\ {\rm kg\ m^{-1}\ s^{-2}}\left(\Sigma/m\right)$; for $r^{\rm p}_{\rm min}=12.67R$ (Figure \ref{figura3}, Table \ref{resume3}), it is $A_{\rm SRP}^{\rm max}\sim 1\times 10^{-3}\ {\rm kg\ m^{-1}\ s^{-2}}\left(\Sigma/m\right)$.